smwu/baysc/README.md

 ## Functions

 Use the `wolca()` function to run an unsupervised WOLCA and obtain pattern profiles. `wolca_var_adjust()` provides a post-hoc variance adjustment that enables correct uncertainty estimation.
 To examine the association of pattern profiles with a binary outcome through a two-step appraoch, run `wolca_svyglm()`.
 Use the `swolca()` function to run a SWOLCA model that allows information about the binary outcome to directly inform the creation of the pattern profiles. `swolca_var_adjust()` provides a post-hoc variance adjustment that enbales correct uncertainty estimation.
-Detailed information about the functions and related statistical details can be found in the vignette, "[An introduction to the basyc package](vignettes/baysc.pdf)," and in the paper linked above.
+Detailed information about the functions and related statistical details can be found in the vignette, "[An introduction to the baysc package](https://raw.githubusercontent.com/smwu/baysc/refs/heads/main/vignettes/baysc.pdf)," and in the paper linked above.

 <div id='id-section4'/>